 Find an Approved Solicitor on the Saffron Building Society

-FAQs : The Saffron Building Society Conveyancing Panel
+Examples of recent questions relating to the Saffron Building Society Conveyancing Panel

 Can you please explain the reason why all solicitors aren't included on the Saffron Building Society Conveyancing panel?

 Saffron Building Society and other mortgage companies ordinarily restrict either the type or the number of conveyancing practices on their panel.
 A common example of such restriction(s) being that a firm must have two or more partners.
 In addition to restricting the type of firm, some have decided to limit the number of firms they use to represent them.
 You should note that Saffron Building Society have no responsibility for the quality of advice provided by any member of Saffron Building Society Conveyancer Panel.
 Mortgage fraud was a key driver in the rationalisation of conveyancing panels a few years ago and whilst there are differing views about the extent of solicitor involvement in some of that fraud.
 Statistics from the Land Registry reveal that thousands of law firms only carry out one or two conveyances a year.
 Those supporting conveyancing panel cuts ask why law firms should have the right to be on a Lender panel when clearly, Conveyancing is not their speciality?
 To put it another way; would you want a conveyancing solicitor to represent you if you were charged with a crime; probably not.